AnastasisKratsios/Deep_Arbitrage_Free_Regularization/README.md

 depending on which model to test.

 # Important:
-Both the Nelson-Siegel and dynamic PCA experiments should be run separately since they share common portions of the code.
-Failure to do so will corrupt one of the two predictions!
+Both the Nelson-Siegel and dynamic PCA experiments should be run separately.